danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `data_dir`

 The directory where scrapbook data should be stored in.
-It's a directory path under top_dir, without leading or trailing slash.
+It's a directory path under top_dir, without leading or trailing slash, and cannot be under tree_dir or .wsb.
 Use "data" if the scrapbook is migrated from legacy ScrapBook.

 (default: )